-First, how old does a person have to be to enter?
+How old does a person have to be to enter the Realm Awards?

 I published a piece of flash fiction with Havok, who later produced it in audio for their podcast.
 I would be thrilled to enter that into this year’s Realm Awards, but I don’t know how to acquire those files, or if I am even allowed to.
 Is that something I need to contact Havok about?
 This is all very new to me, so any help is wholly appreciated.

 There’s a place on the submission form to enter the link to the podcast url for your story.
 You don’t have to acquire audio files for stories that can be listened to for free on the internet.